AsteriskAmpersand/Ice-Stable/README.md

   - Finisher:
     - MV increased to 94 (up from 85).
     - Element Modifier increased to 1.2x (up from 1.0x).
-- "Zero Sum Discharge":
-  - Thrust:
-    - MV increased to 20 (up from 18).
-    - Element Modifier increased to 1.2x (up from 1.0x).
-  - Ticks:
-    - MV increased to 14 (up from 13).
-    - Element modifier increased to 1.38x (up from 0.5x).
-  - Finisher:
-    - MV increased to 94 (up from 85).
-    - Element Modifier increased to 1.2x (up from 1.0x).
-    - Raw damage multiplier increased to 2.0x (up from 1.4x).
-    - Amp State is now terminated upon completing a Zero Sum Discharge.
-    - When releasing early, the chance of hitting the wrong Monster part has been greatly decreased, especially for fast-moving Monsters.
 - Element Discharge (Mounted):
   - Thrust:
     - MV increased to 22 (up from 20).